Translate the interface of your app to other languages to let more users use your app.

 Go to the Data tab and right-click on the Multilingual Locales.
 Then, select Add Locale.
 The Select Locale window opens.

-In the translations editor, select Show Translate option in the filter list to see all text that needs translation.
+In the translations editor, select the Show Translate option in the filter list to see all text that needs translation.

 See Translating with the translation editor for more information on how to use the editor.